Willie Brown (American football): College career

-Playing career
+Professional career

 Brown was not drafted by any professional team after leaving school in 1963.
 Coach Robinson convinced coach Pop Ivy to give Brown a tryout with the Houston Oilers of the American Football League (AFL).
 Brown was signed, but was cut from the team during training camp.
 He was then signed by the AFL's Denver Broncos and became a starting cornerback by the middle of his rookie season.
 In his second season (1964), Brown had 9 interceptions, including four against the New York Jets in one game, won All-AFL honors, and played in the AFL All-Star Game where he was named outstanding defensive player.

 In 1967, Brown was traded within the Western Division to the Oakland Raiders and spent the remainder of his playing career there.
 He served as defensive captain for 10 of his 12 years with the team.
 He was named to five AFL All-Star games and four NFL Pro Bowls.
 He was also named All-AFL three times and All-NFL four times.

 Brown became a Raider’s defensive captain.
 In 1969, he was presented with the Gorman Award as “'the player who best exemplifies the pride and spirit of the Oakland Raiders.'”

 Perhaps Brown's most memorable moment as a Raider came late in Super Bowl XI, when he intercepted a Fran Tarkenton pass with under six minutes remaining and returned it a Super Bowl-record 75 yards for the clinching touchdown.
 NFL Films immortalized Brown's play with a film clip of Brown running with the ball, appearing to be running straight to the camera.
 He was also given a popular nickname as a result of Bill King's radio call of the play: "He (Tarkenton) looks and throws...intercepted by the Oakland Raiders Willie Brown at the 30, 40, 50...he’s going all the way!...Old Man Willie!...Touchdown Raiders!"
 His record stood for 29 years, until it was broken by Kelly Herndon's non-scoring 76-yard interception return from the end zone in Super Bowl XL.

 Brown had five interception returns for touchdowns, two in the regular season and three in the playoffs.
 In addition to the touchdown scored against Tarkenton, he returned an interception against future Hall of Fame Miami quarterback Bob Griese in the 1970 playoffs.
 The other playoff touchdown occurred in the 1973 playoffs when Brown intercepted future hall of fame Steelers quarterback Terry Bradshaw and returned the ball 54 yards for a score.
 All three of Brown's playoff interception touchdown returns were against Hall of Fame quarterbacks.
 His two regular season interception touchdown returns were against Griese and future Hall of Fame Kansas City Chiefs quarterback Len Dawson.

 Brown retired after the 1978 season, and finished his Raiders career with 39 interceptions, tied for first all-time on the team.
 He finished his sixteen seasons in professional football with 54 interceptions, which he returned for 472 yards and two touchdowns.
 He also recovered three fumbles.